honette/DiffuserFlux/README.md

   - This female model is in a completely different cinematic scene.
 Change to a stylish pose like in a fashion magazine.
 Change her outfit to a bikini swimsuit.

 - NSFWは試験中
   - nsfw, nude, I take her clothes off completely.
-Her nipples are erect.
+Her breasts are beautiful, Her nipples are erect.